 Not a very good situation to be in regardless.
 Whether this is changed or not should be up to people that aren't me.

-#7 Updated by kostamarino about 6 years ago
+#7 Updated by kostamarino over 7 years ago

 If i remember correctly there was an optimization for opengl that made this work somewhere properly speed wise with it on when using opengl.

 #9 Updated by JMC4789 over 7 years ago

 - Category set to gfx

 Totally not sure what to do with this issue any more.
 It only works well in OpenGL due to an unemulated feature.
 I guess this just stays around until there's a proper solution.